 UA's Center for Experiential Learning

-Through ACIP students spend 100 hours and earn $1,000 working on a specific activity with a clear deliverable.
-The internships may be eligible for credit, depending on your department.
+Through the Akron Community Internship Program (ACIP), students spend 100 hours and earn $1,000 working on a specific activity with a clear deliverable.
+You may be eligible to earn academic credit through the internship, depending on your department.
 View current openings.

 UA student drops out, rebounds with EX[L] Center

 In this student success story, EbaNee Bond recalls the self-doubt that led her to drop out of UA, and the unexpected call that brought her back.
 She credits the EX[L] Center for restarting her academic career and opening up a future of endless possibilities.

 ► The unclass "Unearthing the Paranormal: Ghosts of Akron's Past" let anthropology students research "haunted" history and practice in-the-field interviewing techniques as they explored ghost stories surrounding Akron's Schneider Park and mass graves.

 ► The Cummings Center's Institute for Human Science and Culture wrote about UA's "Digital Humanities in the Archives" unclass in its blog post, "In an UnClass of its Own."
 Students learned archiving skills and how to make items accessible to the public and to scholars.

 See the details on the first two winning teams, spring 2018 winner Erie Open Spec and fall 2017 winner HungerPerks!